evernym/verity-sdk/docs/howto/python-verity-flow.md

 * Save the `schemaId`.
 This will be used to create credential definitions.

 ## Write Credential Definition to Ledger
+An issuer will write a credential definition to the ledger which corresponds to a specific Schema. \
+This is how an entity can publicaly define the data which will be sent in a credential.
+[Issuer Setup](../howto/python-verity-flow.md#Setting up an Issuer identity) must be complete to have the proper permissions to both write to the ledger and sign data in a credential.
 * `schema_id`: received in the write schema response [Write Schema](../howto/python-verity-flow.md#Write Schema to Ledger)
 ```python
 # input parameters for cred definition